5 Tips for Raising an Emotionally Intelligent Child - Baby Chick

 When children don’t understand what is happening in their body (the physical sensation of an emotion), it can be pretty scary for them.
 They can feel out of control.
 When we give the feeling a name and help give them context as to why the emotion has occurred, they are less likely to become overwhelmed or distressed (cue fewer tantrums!).

-If your child is part of the problem-solving, they will feel more efficacious (self-belief in their ability to meet goals or achieve something), resilient, resourceful, and responsible.
-All of these things also help them feel more in charge and in control of their world.
+If your child participates in problem-solving, they will feel more efficacious (self-belief in their ability to meet goals or achieve something), resilient, resourceful, and responsible.
+These qualities also help them feel more in charge and in control of their world.
 This, in turn, reduces distress and a sense of being overwhelmed.

-Even if you are empathic and understand why a particular behavior has occurred (i.e., breaking a toy because they are mad), it doesn’t mean you have to accept or allow it.
+Even if you are empathic and understand why a particular behavior has occurred (e.g., breaking a toy because your child is mad), it doesn’t mean you have to accept or allow it.
 It’s important that you still have limits and firm, consistent boundaries.
 If you don’t have clear boundaries or rules, it can exacerbate your child’s distress.
-They like predictability; it helps keep them safe.
+Children like predictability; it helps keep them safe.
 When they feel safe, they feel calm and contained.

 Let them know you accept the feeling but support them to help them understand what a preferred behavior might look like so they have a strategy for next time.
 For instance, “I can see you are so mad you broke your toy.
 It’s not okay to break the toy, but I understand you needed to use your energy and body to get the feelings out.
 Could we squeeze some playdough or rip up some paper together instead?”